 Depending on the construction of your home and your specific needs, the type and size of the humidification solution will look different.
 However, the three main types of whole house humidifiers are:

-1. Steam Humidifiers: run and operate independent of your HVAC system.
+Run and operate independent of your HVAC system.
 Steam humidifiers are a great solution for non-conditioned spaces or homes without forced air systems.
 The Aprilaire and Honeywell systems, which are both offered by Homesense, can work in homes up to 6,200 ft. sq.

-2. Fan Powered Humidifiers: also run independent of your HVAC system, but are installed into the ductwork and push evaporated water into your home’s air.
+Also run independent of your HVAC system, but are installed into the ductwork and push evaporated water into your home’s air.

-3. Bypass Humidifiers: function similar to the fan powered systems in that the humid air is created through an evaporative process.
+Function similar to the fan powered systems in that the humid air is created through an evaporative process.
 The bypass humidifier is installed into the ductwork of the return air vent and ducted into the supply air.

 How you determine what’s right for your home is based upon a number of factors.
 Construction accessibility is a major player.
 The more space you have, the more options you have.
 As always, cost is also a major factor.
 Each of the above options will certainly have positive impact on your home’s dry air, but there are benefits with option one that you wont find in options two and three.